TaranYourAss/ACS-SMTP/README.md

 # ACS-SMTP
-Takes SMTP traffic and sends it through Azure Communication Services
+Takes SMTP traffic and sends it through Azure Communication Services.
+Designed to be used alongside GoPhish
 ## Configuration
 - Will need to make sure sending profile has same domain as ACS email resource
 - Will need the python application to be a registered Entra application: